 Or you pull all the pictures off your phone that you just took around your house with your self-timer (ps- no shame in working that self-timer) and so you upload a few to your website to sub out the ones you took last time.
 You promise yourself next time you’ll hire a pro 👍

-Around here we help you build a super fast and beautiful responsive website so there’s none of this sloooooooow stuff for us, but we totally get it, you’re probably not a client of ours (yet) so we’d love to help you get things in order when it comes to the images for your website so that rather you’re uploading them alone in your pjs at home after your kids to go bed, or rather we’re doing it for you while you play in the sand, your website will load faster and the Google gods will be chasing down your website practically throwing clients your way 😉.
+Around here we help you build a super fast and beautifully responsive website so there’s none of this sloooooooow stuff for us.
+But we totally get it, you’re probably not a client of ours (yet) so we’d love to help you get things in order when it comes to the images for your website so that whether you’re uploading them alone in your pjs at home after your kids to go bed, or we’re doing it for you while you play in the sand, your website will load faster and the Google gods will be chasing down your website, practically throwing clients your way 😉.